UnderMou/impesFoam3ph/README.md

 # impesFoam3ph
-Implementation of the IMPES method on the 3 phase flow in porous media with foam.
+Implementation of the IMPES method on the 3-phase flow in porous media with foam.

-This solver was inspired on the work of:
+This solver was based on the work:
 [An open-source toolbox for multiphase flow in porous media](https://www.sciencedirect.com/science/article/pii/S0010465514003403) P Horgue, C Soulaine, J Franc, R Guibert, G Debenest Computer Physics Communications 187, 217-226, 2015

 New features added: